Jaxwood/flux-gitops-bot/README.md

 # flux-gitops-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A bot to help with Gitops
+> A Github bot that will automatically suggest changes to a Flux helmrelease when a helm chart is updated.

 ## Setup